 The advancements in digital technology driven by this “war” with the Coronavirus are making the crisis more bearable and are enabling businesses to keep working with access to key services (communication, payments, credit, collaboration, etc.) while enabling social distancing and helping to fight COVID-19.

 At the same time, consumer adoption will increase, given the lack of other options at the moment, and this will enhance familiarity.
 COVID-19 could stay with us for months (even years) and it’s unlikely to be the only pandemic we see.
-Every few years the world sees new outbreaks of infections (SARS, H1N1, Ebola, Zika, etc.), but the global impact of COVID-19 is forcing businesses to rethink how to prepare for such disasters, and what the finance industry of the future might ultimately look like.
+Every few years the world sees new outbreaks of infections (SARS, H1N1, Ebola, Zika, etc.), but the global impact of COVID-19 on financial industry is forcing businesses to rethink how to prepare for such disasters.

 As the finance industry finds its footing in these uncertain times, it is clear that digital transformation has and will continue to play a major role in the future.
 In an industry that was already trending in a digital direction, the companies that have embraced digital transformation long before this pandemic have found themselves in a formidable position amongst their competitors and cemented themselves as a reliable partner to their customers.